compose-x/ecs_composex/docs/extras.rst

         image: my-nginx
         deploy:
           replicas: 2 # by default I want 2 containers
-        x-configs:
-          scaling:
+        x-scaling:
           range: "1-10" # 1 to 10 containers to deploy for the service
             target_scaling:
               cpu_target: 80 # Means 80% average for all containers in the service.
       backend: